 Salvadoran blogger Eddie Galdamez offers his recommendations for the best places to enjoy and experience Easter in El Salvador.
+This article contains some affiliate (referral) links, where we make a small commission if you purchase anything after clicking, at no extra cost to you.

 This week marks the start of Lent, the 40-day countdown to Easter, celebrated this year on April 4.
 Lent begins with Ash Wednesday, when Catholics traditionally fast, although nowadays most people simply try to give something up, like meat.